How the commercial ITC works

-The Investment Tax Credit (Section 48E) for commercial solar projects was preserved.
-This applies to systems owned by businesses — including third-party residential solar providers.
-When a homeowner signs a lease or PPA, the solar company (not the homeowner) owns the system and claims the commercial ITC.
-They may pass some of that savings through to you in the form of lower lease payments or PPA rates.
+The Investment Tax Credit (Section 48E) of the Internal Revenue Code is a 30% federal credit for qualified clean energy projects owned by businesses.
+When a homeowner signs a solar lease or PPA, the third-party solar company — not the homeowner — owns the system.
+That company claims the commercial ITC on its corporate taxes.
+Reputable installers pass a portion of that savings through to the homeowner as lower lease payments or PPA rates.

 What's still available: state and utility incentives

 Federal changes don't affect state programs.
-Most state credits, rebates, and SREC markets still operate normally:
+Most state credits, rebates, and SREC markets continue to operate normally and stack on top of any federal benefit:

 - State tax credits: NY (25%, capped $5K), SC (25%, capped $3,500/yr), HI (35%, capped $5K), and others